Editor’s Note: This post has been updated with new content and links.

 Facebook Ads Manager lets you target people based on the demographics, past website visits, conversions, etc. – the choice is crazy-extensive.

-As I could go on for hours, talking about the importance of targeting the right audiences, I’ll restrict myself by telling you this: Make sure your audiences match with your offer.
+As I could go on for hours talking about the importance of targeting the right audiences, I’ll restrict myself to telling you this: Make sure your audiences match with your offer.

 You wouldn’t want to advertise the same offer to every single person in your sales funnel.
 Those people have all different problems and expectations for your product.

 Make it a priority to define your buyer personas so you can craft ad messages based on your target audience’s personalities and expectations.

 By doing so, you’ll avoid one of the gravest Facebook ad mistakes that break otherwise brilliant campaigns.